 Removing Unused Shortcodes from the WordPress Back End

-Our first method lets you remove unused shortcodes from your website’s posts and pages by finding and deleting them.
+Our first method allows you to remove unused shortcodes from your website’s posts and pages by locating and deleting them.

 Finding Unused Shortcodes